Latisse in Glastonbury, CT

 As Latisse® is part of a cosmetic procedure, it’s probably not covered by health insurance.
 However, during your consultation, Dr. Beam will be happy discuss the cost of the treatments as well as financing options.

-Harold E. Beam M.D. offers cosmetic surgery as well as nonsurgical treatments to his patients in the Glastonbury, Hartford, New Britain and nearby areas of Connecticut.
+Harold E. Beam M.D. offers cosmetic surgery as well as nonsurgical treatments to his patients in the Glastonbury, Hartford, New Britain, New Haven and nearby areas of Connecticut.
 Call Dr. Beam today for a consultation!